8. Extra Notes

-▪ Extra notes are used to create rhythmically persuasive patterns.
-The extra note creates an even pattern, which allows you to end on “strong” beats of a bar (= 1,2,3,4) with a chord-tone (which makes the strong beat sound good).
+▪ The extra note creates an even pattern, which allows you to end on “strong” beats of a bar (= 1,2,3,4) with a chord-tone.

-▪ In dominant scales, the notes on the 1,3,5,7 are called chord-tones (= on the dominant chord), and the other scale notes (2,4,6) are called non-chord tones.
+▪ In dominant scales, the notes on the 1,3,5,7 are chord-tones (= on the dominant chord), and notes 2,4,6 are called non-chord tones.

 ▪ The extra note rules below are mainly used for descending melody lines.
 They can be ascending, but sound better descending.